2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/_brc.md

 1. ⬇️ lots of internal namespaces and classes/interfaces were renamed, including but not limited to:
     1. `DynamicEntity.GetEntityValue(string name)` (removed)

+1. ⬇️ An old API used by some of the first Mobius Apps used `App.Data.Cache.GetContentType`.
+    This has been obsolete since v10 and is now removed in v20.
+    We suggest you use a newer Mobius App or if you're really desperate, recreate the functionality on `App.Data.GetContentType(...)` instead.

+1. ⬇️ An old internal interface called `ToSic.SexyContent.IAppAndDataHelpers` was removed.
+    It was implemented by `ToSic.SexyContent.Razor.SexyContentWebPage` and `ToSic.SexyContent.WebApi.SxcApiController`.
+    The APIs on it still work, but the interface was removed; you should not notice the clean-up.

 ### Breaking Formulas JavaScript API Changes